Ziptrak Original Track-guided Blinds System Resolves Top Pain Points for over 4,500 Singaporean Homes and Businesses | | IT Business Net

 1. QUALITY – Every component is selected for its strength and durability; with a 2m by 2m blind being able to withstand a static load equivalent to wind speeds of 260km/hr.
 For a product that needs to withstand scorching sun, lashing winds and fierce rain, only the strongest and most durable, rust-free components are, and should be, used.

-3. INNOVATION – Ziptrak also patented the revolutionary manual SuperSpring® system, built with the elderly in mind, and known for its ease of movement without the need for cords, cranks or even motors.
+3. INNOVATION – Ziptrak also patented the revolutionary manual SuperSpring(R) system, built with the elderly in mind, and known for its ease of movement without the need for cords, cranks or even motors.

 With Singapore being its largest market in Southeast Asia, the creators of Ziptrak came up with a unique series of features catered specifically to address the concerns of local homeowners.